 “In many ways,” its report noted, “TSA has become its own worst enemy.”

 Specifically, the report cites the agency’s refusal to explain itself.
-Those canned statements from spokesmen come to mind, but Congress also says the agency has an established track record of telling us nothing of value when we ask questions about security procedures.
+Those canned statements from spokesmen come to mind.
+Congress also says the agency has an established track record of telling us nothing of value when we ask questions about security procedures.

 “The American people could be more supportive of TSA if they understood why TSA was implementing a particular policy or procedure and what threat or vulnerability it was addressing,” it adds.
 “Instead, in the last eleven years the American people have become increasingly more critical of TSA.”